TIGA Summary: the UK’s New Immigration System

 |Salary of £23,040 to £25,599 or at least 90% of the going rate for the profession (whichever is higher)||Tradeable||10|

 |Salary of £25,600 or above or at least the going rate for the profession (whichever is higher)||Tradeable||20|

 |Job in a shortage occupation as designated by the Migration Advisory Committee||Tradeable||20|

 |Education qualification: PhD in a subject relevant to the job||Tradeable||10|

 |Education qualification: PhD in a STEM subject relevant to the job||Tradeable||20|

-The Government’s policy is designed to encourage employers to focus on training and investing in the UK workforce, driving productivity and improving opportunities for individuals, especially those impacted by coronavirus.
+The Government’s policy is designed to encourage employers to focus on training and investing in the UK workforce, driving productivity and improving opportunities for individuals.